Dibya1234/codevault/README.md

 # codevault
-This repository is to try out some POCs on Java J2EE framworks
+This repository is to try out some POCs on Java J2EE framworks.
+I'll be trying to keep each module segregated on topic wise.